Coolest My Little Pony Party Ideas

 Here’s a downloadable Word doc with the Invitation…

 We purchased cardboard star cut outs in purple, magenta, and pink pearl and hung them in the doorways from light fixtures, and on the fence in the backyard.
-We made sidewalk flags to mark the My Little Pony party house.
+Also, we made sidewalk flags to mark the My Little Pony party house.

 We purchased felt rectangles with purple, pink, and blue hearts from Wal-Mart along with dowel rods.
 We hot glued the felt to the sticks and placed them up the sidewalk to the door.

-My Little Pony games and activities: We set up carnival-like games, such as the dart throw.
-We hung a pink plastic tablecloth with pink/purple streamers around the perimeter to serve as the area the balloons would be hung.
+We set up carnival-like games, such as the dart throw.
+Then, we hung a pink plastic tablecloth with pink/purple streamers around the perimeter to serve as the area the balloons would be hung.
 We did this for each game station.
 Other games, were coin toss (3 pennies tossed in a bucket), ring toss (3 hula-hoops tossed around a blow up purple unicorn), and hula-hoop toss (3 footballs thrown through a hula-hoop).
 We had to place the hula-hoop on a plant hanger that was attached to the fence, so the ball would pass through but not keep going.

 We had prizes set up in 3 categories— small, medium, and large, so depending on how many coins, balls, rings, or darts made it would depend on what prize they would get; 1 = small, 2 = medium, or 3 = large.
 We also had a kiddy pool set up outside with floating ducks.
 The kids were able to pick out a duck from the pool, by age group, and each duck would have a ‘s’, ‘m’, or ‘winner’ on the bottom.
 This would represent a small, medium or large prize.